noobscode/kalel/README.md

     - Kal El Network Penetration Testing (KalEl NPT)
     - Created by: NoobsCode
-    - Version: 0  There is a new update available!
+    - Version: 1.1  KalEl is up to date!
     - Github: https://www.Github.com/NoobsCode/KalEl

  KalEl is a neat tool for Network Stress Testing and Penetration Testing